 The Owner shall comply with the Affordable Housing Delivery Schedule as approved and shall complete the Affordable Housing Units in accordance with the London Housing Design Standards and the Planning Permission

-The Owner shall grant a freehold interest or a not less than 125 (one hundred and twenty-five) year leasehold interest on a full repairing and insuring basis in the Affordable Housing Units (save in respect of any Discounted Market Rent Housing Units) for each Development Parcel to a nominated Affordable Housing Provider free from all encumbrances prior to the Occupation of 50% of the Market Units in each Development Parcel and on the terms contained in the Affordable Housing Delivery Schedule unless the Council shall otherwise agree and shall not Occupy more than 50% of the Market Units in each Development Parcel until all the Affordable Housing Units for that Development Parcel have been transferred to an Affordable Housing Provider (save in respect of any Discounted Market Rent Housing Units).
+The Owner shall grant a freehold interest or a not less than 125 (one hundred and twenty-five) year leasehold interest on a full repairing and insuring basis in the Affordable Housing Units (save in respect of any Discounted Market Rent Housing Units) for each Development Parcel to a nominated Affordable Housing Provider free from all encumbrances prior to the Occupation of 50% of the Market Units in the same Development Parcel and on the terms contained in the Affordable Housing Delivery Schedule and shall not Occupy more than 50% of the Market Units in the same Development Parcel until all the Affordable Housing Units for that Development Parcel have been transferred to an Affordable Housing Provider (save in respect of any Discounted Market Rent Housing Units) unless the Council shall otherwise agree.

 The Owner shall provide to the Council evidence of the transfer of the freehold or leasehold interest of the Affordable Housing Units (save in respect of any Discounted Market Rent Housing Units) within 5 (five) Working Days of completion of the relevant transfer.